elmtree-askmo/cloudcannon-app/content/learn/health-studies/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation.md

 url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
 score: -1.0
 related_article1:
-    id: 163242
+    id: 163245
     title: >-
-        How is the Population Attributable Proportion (PAR%) calculated, and what assumptions does it rely on?
+        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-does-it-rely-on
+    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
 related_article2:
-    id: 163071
+    id: 163061
     title: >-
-        How do prevalence and incidence differ in terms of existing and new cases?
+        What is the difference between fixed and dynamic populations in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
+    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
 related_article3:
-    id: 163062
+    id: 163073
     title: >-
-        How is the numerator used in measures of disease frequency determined?
+        How is person-years of observation calculated, and why is it important in dynamic populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
+    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
 related_article4:
-    id: 163245
+    id: 163341
     title: >-
-        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
+        How is a 2x2 table constructed for epidemiologic data, and what information does it provide?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
+    url: /learn/health-studies/questions/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide
 related_article5:
-    id: 163329
+    id: 163072
     title: >-
-        How is a ratio different from a proportion in epidemiological studies?
+        What is the relationship between prevalence, incidence rate, and disease duration?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
 ---

 &nbsp;